Welcome to Year 6!

 Congratulations on reaching the top of the School!
 A very busy and exciting year lies ahead and Mrs Small and I are very much looking forward to experiencing Year 6 with you and preparing you for Secondary School.
 We will be hitting the ground running as there is so much to squeeze in this year.
 I can’t wait for the River Dart Residential and School Production in the Summer but know we have got a lot of learning to do before we get there.
 I am sure we will all work together to make your last year at Cedar Park a special one.

-Our PE slots for this half-term will be on a Wednesday and Friday but the children should have their PE kit in school at all times.
-We plan to be outside for both sessions each week so please make sure you have the correct clothing in school.
+Our PE slot for this half-term will be on a Wednesday but the children should have their PE kit in school at all times.
+We plan to be outside for sessions each week so please make sure you have the correct clothing in school.
+We are back swimming this half term and that will be on a Thursday morning.
 Mrs Knight-Thomas will be taking Year 6 on Thursday afternoons to cover my PPA time.

 In Year 6, children continue to be encouraged to take responsibility for their personal organisation and need to make sure they come to school well-rested and prepared to learn.
-Although we will always have resources for children who forget things, I must stress that they need to have a handwriting pen (which can be purchased from Mrs Small for £1.75), at least one pencil, a ruler and a rubber.
+Although we will always have resources for children who forget things, I must stress that they need to have a handwriting pen, at least one pencil, a ruler and a rubber.
 As drawer space is limited, it is helpful if children have a pencil case with just the essentials.

 Parents are asked to continue to read and discuss texts with children and record a minimum of 4 sessions a week in the Reading Record Book, which will be checked on Mondays.
 Children should have their reading book in school daily.
 We will visit the Library when required but children will always have the opportunity to change their books.